dude0413/LucidDreamingBot/README.md

 v1.7: added updates to where you it automatically sends me a text message every time the bot replies to a post (with Twilio Trail Account).

-v1.8 (PLANS): I plan to add comments into the mix and maybe where you can downvote the comment to delete it.
+v1.8 (Potential PLANS): I plan to add comments into the mix and maybe where you can downvote the comment to delete it.